-And falls upon th’ other”.
+And falls upon th’ other”

-Or in more modern, but less brilliant language, the only thing motivating me is ambition, which makes people rush ahead of themselves toward disaster.
+Or in more modern, but less brilliant language, “the only thing motivating me is ambition, which makes people rush ahead of themselves toward disaster.”

 Ambition has been the subject of many genetic, psychological and anthropological studies.
 And yet, its nature and its driving force remain elusive.

 Many animals are known to signal their ambitious tendencies almost from birth.
 Even before wolf pups are weaned, they begin sorting themselves out into alphas and all the others.
 The alphas are quicker, more curious, greedier for space, milk, and Mom — and they stay that way for life.

 This example and others, taken from the animal world, demonstrate behavioral determinism that is controlled by genes.
 Humans are different in a very important way: we make long-term plans.
 And what could ambition require if not conscious, deliberate long-term planning?

-Is nature a zero sum game?
+Is nature a zero-sum game?

-The natural selection argument makes the implicit assumption that nature is a zero sum game, and it is probably true in an environment of limited resources.
+The natural selection argument makes the implicit assumption that nature is a zero-sum game.
+And it is probably true in an environment of limited resources.
 Every antelope that I hunt for my family is one less antelope for yours.
-Except that a visit to the African

-Which brings me back to Macbeth.
+Which brings me back to Macbeth

 Well, plots, assassination, and genocide are still very much with us.
-Yes, we have Steve Jobs.
+Yes, we have had Steve Jobs.
 But for every Jobs, we have many Bernie Madoffs.
-For every Jonas Salk, we have Elmer Gantrys and assorted religious charlatans.
+For every Jonas Salk, we have had Elmer Gantrys and other assorted religious charlatans.
 For every Bill Clinton, we have Ted Cruzes, willing to sink the world economy for their vaulting ambitions.